 - Account set-up

 - Training

-- Best practices research
+- · Best practices research

 - Social media strategies

 - Engagement analysis support

 - Crisis communications

-Please contact Marketing & Communications regarding any technical social media issues you may encounter, or to discuss any other specific social media content, questions or ideas you may have.
-Email social@rdc.ab.ca or call extension 4953.
+Please contact RDC's Marketing & Communications department to obtain RDC's logo and permission to use it, or other elements of RDC's brand on any social media platform.
+In addition, the Marketing & Communications department is pleased to help individuals regarding any technical social media issues they may encounter, to discuss editorial content or brainstorming social media content, and to answers you may have.

+Email social@rdc.ab.ca or call 403.356.4953.